 B. Vehicle Parking on Campus UB: Inappropriate item on school property: A student will not park a motor vehicle on school premises unless he/she has been issued a parking permit and has a valid driver's license.
 Parking permits must be visibly displayed and vehicles must be parked only in assigned spaces.
 Unauthorized vehicles may be towed.

-Maximum: Level I Response(s) (see page 9)
+Minimum: Level I Response(s) (see page 9) Maximum: Level I Response(s) (see page 9)

 Rule 13 GAMBLING (Responsibility) UB: Gambling: A student will not play games of skill or chance for money or property.